MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     2 │   true  JEFFERY A; ROBERT K          │
     =#

-Further, grouping could be done with any number of expressions.
+We could also group by several queries.

     chicago[
         It.department.employee >>
-        Group(GT100K, It.position) >>
+        Group(It.position, GT100K) >>
-        Record(It.gt100k, It.position, It.employee.name)]
+        Record(It.position, It.gt100k, It.employee.name)]
     #=>
-      │ gt100k  position         name               │
+      │ position         gt100k  name               │
     ──┼─────────────────────────────────────────────┼
-    1 │  false  FIREFIGHTER-EMT  DANIEL A           │
+    1 │ FIREFIGHTER-EMT   false  DANIEL A           │
-    2 │  false  POLICE OFFICER   ANTHONY A; NANCY A │ 3 │   true  FIREFIGHTER-EMT  ROBERT K           │
+    2 │ FIREFIGHTER-EMT    true  ROBERT K           │
-    4 │   true  SERGEANT         JEFFERY A          │
+    3 │ POLICE OFFICER    false  ANTHONY A; NANCY A │ 4 │ SERGEANT           true  JEFFERY A          │
     =#

 ## Broadcasting over Queries